 Dr. Christmas served as an Assistant Director and Agricultural and Natural Resources Program Leader of the Indiana Cooperative Extension service for 15 years.
 He also represented the Cooperative Extension Service on the State Soil Conservation Board and the USDA State Technical Committee for more than 25 years.

 William W. “Bill” McFee

 1965 – 2005

 Soil Chemistry & Department Head

 Dr. McFee taught soil science classes at Purdue and served as major professor to 13 graduate students.
 His research focused on plant nutrition, basic soil chemistry, laboratory work, and field ecological and environmental studies; he authored/co-authored over 50 journal articles, book chapters, and technical publications.
-Dr. McFee served as the President of the American Society of Agronomy from 1996-1997 and as the Agronomy Department Head at Purdue from 1991-2001.
+Dr. McFee served as the President of the American Society of Agronomy from 1996-1997 and as the Purdue Agronomy Department Head from 1991-2001.

 James J. Vorst

 1969 – 2009